indiajacksonphd/Helio-Lite/README.md

 ## Creating the PyHC Kernel

 ### Step 1: Create a New Environment
-Set up a new conda environment for PyHC projects.
+Open another terminal to set up a new conda environment for PyHC projects.

 ```bash
 conda deactivate # if you are in another environment environment, deactivate first